Bioscience Enterprise is not currently open for applications. Please check the sidebar for the relevant dates.

 Students gain an understanding of:

-- Life sciences, including fundamental concepts of basic science and demonstration of how contemporary biological and medical research leads to exploitable science and commercial products;
+- Life sciences, including fundamental concepts of basic science and how contemporary biological and medical research leads to exploitable science and commercial products;

 - Business, including commercial and analytical skills required in biotechnology and healthcare related businesses;

-- Management, including strategy, organisation, leadership, marketing and financing of technology companies;
+- Management, including strategy, leadership, marketing and financing of technology companies;

 - Technology transfer, from academia to industry and from industry to industry, including the concepts of licensing, partnering, joint ventures, mergers and acquisitions;